Klipper3d/klipper/docs/Config_Changes.md

 # Changes

-20191124: The USB names have changed on lpc176x, stm32, atsamd, and atsam.
-They now use the unique chip id by default.
+20191126: The USB names have changed on micro-controllers with native USB support.
+They now use a unique chip id by default (where available).
 Update the "serial" setting in the "mcu" config section accordingly.

 20191121: The pressure_advance_lookahead_time parameter has been
 removed.
 See example.cfg for alternate configuration settings.